Frostplexx/BoidsProject/README.md

 # BoidsProject
-Repository for our School Project
+Repository for our School Project, a Boids Simulation running on Unity